Cessna Citation III: Citation IV: cancelled stretch

 In 1988 Cessna studied a 4 feet stretch, longer range Citation IV to better compete with the BAe 125 with new engines, either Garretts or Pratt & Whitney PW300s.

 At the time, the 473 kn, 2,385 nmi range Citation III was selling for $6.125 million.

 Cessna launched the $8.8 million Citation IV at the October 1989 NBAA convention in Atlanta.

 It was expected to fly in early 1992, to be certified at the end of the year and to enter service in mid-1993.

 Powered by Garrett TFE731-4s, wingspan increased by 10% to 58.7 ft and wing area was up almost a quarter.

 Fuel capacity increased from 7,330 to 8,700 lb, max takeoff weight attained 24,000 lb and the cabin was 38 in longer.

 Performance was increased and it had a 2,710 nmi transcontinental range.

 In 1990, Cessna cancelled the bigger, longer range and more expensive Citation IV to offer the cheaper VI and more capable VII.
-No Citation IV prototype was ever completed; had it reached production, the aircraft would have been certificated as the Model 670.
+No Citation IV prototype was ever completed; had it reached production, the aircraft would have been certified as the Model 670.